UBrau/SPARpipe/README.md

 SPARpipe
 ========

-Tools to help design and extract results from raw SPAR-seq data.
+**Tools to help design and extract results from raw SPAR-seq data**

 Few bells and whistles, and still under development.
 Comes strictly 'as-is' - use at your own risk.

 SPAR-seq is a strategy to obtain a sequencing-based readout for a selected set of RNA processing events of interest from an arrayed screen using any kind of perturbation.
 Portions of endogenous